Notary public (United States): Texas

 Texas Government Code Section 406 governs notaries public.

 The Texas Secretary of State handles appointments of notaries public.
 Any person appointed serves for four years and has statewide jurisdiction.
 A person must be at least 18 and not convicted of a felony or a crime involving "moral turpitude", must complete all forms and pay all fees required, and must post a $10,000 bond.
 The notary public must, in any advertisement, list language substantially stating (in both English and, if applicable, the language in which the advertisement is transmitted): "I AM NOT AN ATTORNEY LICENSED TO PRACTICE LAW IN TEXAS AND MAY NOT GIVE LEGAL ADVICE OR ACCEPT FEES FOR LEGAL ADVICE."
-However, if the notary public is an attorney this is not required.
+This is not required if the notary public is an attorney.

 Utah

 Utah notaries public are appointed by the lieutenant governor to serve a four-year term.
-Utah used to require that impression seals be used, but now it is optional.
+While it was previously mandatory in Utah that impression seals be used, it is now optional.
 The seal must be in purple ink.